icemanind/Basice/README.md

     30 LOCATE 7, 30
     40 PRINT "HELLO WORLD!"

+#### COLOR
+The `COLOR` statement allows you to change the foreground (text) color and/or the background color.
+You can use this in conjunction with the `RGB()` function to specify a new foreground or background color.
+Here is an example:

+    10 CLS
+    20 COLOR RGB(255, 0, 0)
+    30 PRINT "THIS IS RED TEXT"

+The program above will print `THIS IS RED TEXT` in red letters.
+The `RGB()` function takes three numbers, between `0` and `255`, for the red value, green value and blue value, respectively.
+The `RGB()` function then returns a number that can be passed into the `COLOR` statement.
+Here is an example of changing the background color:

+    10 CLS
+    20 COLOR ,RGB(80, 0, 80)
+    30 PRINT "THIS SHOULD HAVE A PURPLE BACKGROUND"

+The program above will print `THIS SHOULD HAVE A PURPLE BACKGROUND`, but the background of the letters will be purple.
+You can also change both the foreground and the background colors at the same time:

+    10 CLS
+    20 COLOR RGB(255,255,0), RGB(80,0,80)
+    30 PRINT "THIS SHOULD BE YELLOW LETTERS ON A PURPLE BACKGROUND"

+The program above will print `THIS SHOULD BE YELLOW LETTERS ON A PURPLE BACKGROUND` in yellow letters with a purple background.

+#### READ / DATA / RESTORE
+The `READ` command will read data from `DATA` commands.
+The data in the `DATA` command(s) can be numbers or strings.
+Here is an example:

+    10 CLS
+    20 DIM STATE$(13)
+    30 FOR X = 1 TO 13
+    40 READ STATE$(X)
+    50 NEXT X
+    60 PRINT "THE ORIGINAL 13 COLONIES ARE:"
+    70 FOR X = 1 TO 13
+    80 PRINT STATE$(X)
+    90 NEXT X
+    100 DATA "VIRGINIA", "MASSACHUSETTS", "RHODE ISLAND", "CONNECTICUT" 110 DATA "NEW HAMPSHIRE", "NEW YORK", "NEW JERSEY", "PENNSYLVANIA" 120 DATA "DELAWARE", "MARYLAND", "NORTH CAROLINA", "SOUTH CAROLINA" 130 DATA "GEORGIA"

+The program above will print out the original 13 colonies to the screen.
+First, an array is created named `STATE$`.
+Next, the data is `READ` in from the `DATA` statements beginning at line `100`.
+Finally, another loop begins and that loop prints out each colony.
+Data does not need to be read into array.
+You can read data into a single variable, either a string variable or a number variable.

+The `RESTORE` statement will restore the `READ` pointer in case you need to read in the same data again.
+If you were to add the following line to the above program, the program would get an error, expecting to read more data:

+    95 GOTO 30
+To be able to re-read the data again, you must use `RESTORE`:

+    95 RESTORE: GOTO 30

+## Graphics
+#### SCREEN
+To be able to use graphics, you need to switch to a graphics screen instead of the default console text screen.
+To do this, you can use the `SCREEN` statement:

+    10 SCREEN 2

+The above program will switch to the graphics screen and you can then issue graphics statements.
+The `SCREEN` statement will accept either `1` or `2` as a parameter. `SCREEN 1` is the default console text screen. `SCREEN 2` is the graphics screen.

+#### POINT
+The `POINT` statement will draw a single point on the screen at the given coordinates, in the given color.
+If no color is specified, then it will draw the point using the foreground color of the `COLOR` statement.
+Here is an example:

+    10 SCREEN 2
+    20 POINT 35, 50, RGB(255, 0, 0)

+The program above will draw a red dot, `35` pixels right and `50` pixels down.
+The following program does the same exact thing:

+    10 SCREEN 2
+    20 COLOR RGB(255, 0, 0)
+    30 POINT 35, 50
+#### LINE
+The `LINE` statement will draw a line starting at the first coordinates specified and ending at the last coordinates specified.
+You can also add an optional color.
+Just like with the `POINT` statement, if you do not specify a color, it uses the color set from the `COLOR` statement.
+Here is an example:

+    10 SCREEN 2
+    20 LINE 35, 50, 128, 72, RGB(0, 255, 0)

+The program above will draw a green line starting `35` pixels right and `50` pixels down and ending at `128` pixels right and `72` pixels down.
+The following program does the same exact thing:

+    10 SCREEN 2
+    20 COLOR RGB(0, 255, 0)
+    30 LINE 35, 50, 128, 72

+#### CURSOR OFF / ON
 The cursor, by default, is a destructive cursor that will overwrite the character at the current position.
 Sometimes you may want to turn the cursor off so that it will not overwrite the character at the current position.
 You can do this by using the `CURSOR OFF` and `CURSOR ON` statements:

     10 CLS